Postgraduate Virtual Open Day 18 July 2018

 - Distance Learning LLM in Computer and Communications Law

 KNect365 Learning work with Queen Mary to promote and recruit to our Distance Learning programmes in Computer and Communications Law.
+View more information and apply online at KNect365 Learning.

 For more information and to apply, contact KNect365 Learning: